 Now, more than ever, it is important that scientists help the public value science and its role in shaping our future.

-Over the course of a year, fellows work with media professionals and coaches to practice presenting, writing, talking and being interviewed about research.
-By the end, fellows are excellent at serving as science experts for journalists, presenting research to a variety of non-science audiences, and writing and speaking through a variety of media.
+Over the course of a year, fellows work with media professionals and coaches to practice presenting and being interviewed about research.
+By the end, fellows are excellent at serving as science experts for journalists, presenting research to a variety of non-science audiences, and speaking through a variety of media.

 Each year, up to 10 outstanding researchers from fields of green chemistry and the environmental health sciences serve as Fellows.
 They bring with them a wide range of experiences and intimate understanding of diverse disciplines.
 During the year-long program, they develop the essential skills to convey in plain and engaging language important research findings.
 In the process, the Fellows gain a wider world view and make important connections with one another and with new scientific ideas.